golang/proposal/design/13073-code-of-conduct.md

 * Be thoughtful
    * Productive communication requires effort.
      Think about how your words will be interpreted.
-   * Remember that sometimes it is best to refrain from commenting entirely.
+   * Remember that sometimes it is best to refrain entirely from commenting.
 * Be respectful
    * In particular, respect differences of opinion.
 * Be charitable